MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/developer/automation/configure-credentials.md

     # <a name="net-sdk-v3"></a>[SDK .NET v3](#tab/sdk3)

-    Utilize a classe AssymetricKeyEncriptor com a chave pública obtida no **Passo 3**.
+    Utilize a classe AssymetricKeyEncryptor com a chave pública obtida no **Passo 3**.

     ```csharp
     var credentialDetails = new CredentialDetails(